 I’m sure you’re thinking, what’s the alternative then?
 Our trash has to go somewhere.
 But what if it doesn’t?
 Zero Waste programs have been shown to outperform landfills and incinerators on every measure, whether it’s job creation, impact on the environment and public health, resource or energy conservation, sustainability, or real costs to consumers and municipalities.

-Landfills and incinerators perpetuate the 18th-century “cradle-to-grave” economy, while Zero Waste programs have the potential to shift us to a 21st-century “circular” economy.
+Landfills and incinerators perpetuate the 20th-century “cradle-to-grave” economy, while Zero Waste programs have the potential to shift us to a 21st-century “circular” economy.
 And it is well past the time for the Commonwealth of Massachusetts (and all of New England) to get serious about Zero Waste.

 A Deep Dive into How We Handle Our Trash

-Getting us to a Zero Waste world won’t be easy, but I’m sure you can agree that the rewards – less air and water pollution, fewer public health issues and the costs that go with them, few climate-damaging emissions – are worth the effort.
+Getting us to a Zero Waste world won’t be easy, but I’m sure you can agree that the rewards – less air and water pollution, fewer public health issues and the costs that go with them, fewer climate-damaging emissions – are worth the effort.
 That’s why we’re launching this blog series.
 To solve a problem, you have to understand the problem, and how we handle our waste is one that is multi-layered and complex.

 In future posts, we’ll look at what is in our solid waste, how it’s collected and disposed of in different parts of the state, what laws we have and why they are not working, why landfills and incinerators are so dangerous and ill-conceived, and the inequities inherent in our current system.